thEpisode/Linux-Shellcode-Generator/README.md

 # Linux Shellcode Generator

-This is a shellcode generator in ASM to fastdevelopment and test it in a C template, I prefer Intel syntax but if you found any AT&T syntaxis in experiments code don't worry, only read documentation inside source code
+This is a shellcode generator in ASM to fast development and test it in a C snippet template, I prefer Intel syntax but if you found any AT&T syntax in experiments code don't worry, only read documentation inside source code.

-All source codes run on Debian, I will try to test in some many distros.
+All source codes run on Debian, I will try to test in some many Linux distros.

 ## Table of contents
 - [Manual compilation and test](#manual-compilation-and-test)